hnhtran/Budget/readme.md

 # Financial Bookeeping App

-## Premise: A Budget Management App.
+## Premise: A Financial Bookeeping App.

 ## User Story
 As a user I want to